j1nxxxx/wireguard-vpn-config/README.md

-# WireGuard VPN (Self-Hosted)
+# WireGuard VPN (Self-Hosted) + Remote Access

-A self-hosted VPN server deployed using WireGuard on Linux, configured for secure remote access as part of my home lab
+This project documents the setup of a self-hosted WireGuard VPN server to securely access services in a Linux-based home lab environment.

+**WireGuard**: Fast, modern VPN protocol with strong encryption
+**Use Cases**: Secure remote access to internal services such as SMB and SSH

-## Overview
+## Tech Stack

+- Operating System: Debian Linux
-- Built and configured a private VPN using WireGuard.
+- WireGuard VPN
-- Enabled secure remote access to my home network with key-based authentication.
-- Applied system hardening and firewall rules for improved security.
-- Designed for cross-platform support (Linux, Windows, Android).
-- Part of a broader self-hosted infrastructure project.
-- Securely access my **SMB file server** from outside my LAN
-- Remotely manage my systems via **SSH** over an encrypted tunnel
+- Bash Shell Scripting
+- `iptables` Firewall

-## Key Features
+## Features

+- Lightweight VPN server using WireGuard
 - Key-based peer authentication
-- NAT routing and IPv4 forwarding
-- DNS leak protection
+- NAT routing and DNS leak protection
-- Minimal port exposure with strict firewall rules
-- Designed for Linux, Windows, and Android clients
+- Cross-platform support: Linux, Windows, Android

+## Use Cases

+- Remote access to **SMB server** without exposing ports publicly
+- Secure SSH management of home server from external networks
+- Encrypted tunnelling for all traffic when on untrusted networks

+## Network Security

+- WireGuard runs on a **non-standard port** to reduce automated scans
+- Firewall configured to **allow VPN traffic only from known peers**
+- Internal services like SSH and SMB are **not publicly exposed**, accessible only through the VPN
+- DNS requests routed through the VPN to prevent leaks

+## Protocol & Access Control

+- Only strong, modern encryption via WireGuard (ChaCha20 + Poly1305)
+- SSH hardened with key-based login
+- SMB access restricted by subnet and user authentication
+- Guest/anonymous access fully disabled on all internal services